Sign In with OAuth Providers

 5. Session Management

 Section titled “5.
-Session Management”Once you’ve exchanged the refresh token for a session, the Nhost SDK automatically manages:
+Session Management”Once you’ve exchanged the authorization code for a session, the Nhost SDK automatically manages:

 - Access token - Short-lived JWT for API requests (default: 15 minutes)